-- 1. In the Pending Requests window, select the request(s) and click Deny.

-- 2. Click Deny to deny the request.

-- Click Save.
+- 1. In the Pending Requests window, select the request(s) and click Deny. - 2.
+Click Deny to deny the request. - 3.
+Click Save. - If you have completed all your administrative changes, click Activate Changes to activate the changes immediately.
+If you do not Activate Changes now, you will be prompted to do so before logging out of iPrism.